“The ‘macho’ culture masked my pain. Now the chance to help just one person drives me” – Russell Stilwell

 This journey inspired me to co-found ‘Constructionwise’, an education enrichment initiative that’s been created to connect local educational establishments with construction programmes.
 I hope to connect young people with satisfying, purposeful opportunities at an early age, creating a new generation of resilient, employable construction professionals with advanced capabilities.
 An opportunity that I feel would have propelled my progress, I feel it’s crucial that we support young people without restriction, encouraging them to pursue any appropriate path.

 My personal experiences have also inspired me to back the ‘Mates in Mind’ initiative, a registered charity addressing the stigma of poor mental health whilst promoting positive mental wellbeing across workplaces.

-Construction is one of the most important industries in our economy, it’s therefore crucial that we take the wellbeing and mental health of its workers seriously, using initiatives like ‘Mates in Mind’ to create real change.
-As we attract young people into construction-based professions, it’s pivotal that we improve upon our efforts reduce mental health and suicide.
-It’s been found that men in the construction industry are ten times more likely to die of suicide than accidents on site.
+Construction is one of the most important industries in our economy, it’s, therefore, crucial that we take the well-being and mental health of its workers seriously, using initiatives like ‘Mates in Mind’ to create real change.
+As we attract young people into construction-based professions, it’s pivotal that we improve upon our efforts to reduce mental health and suicide.
+It’s been found that men in the construction industry are ten times more likely to die of suicide than in accidents on site.